 Where to go for safari & beach

 If you are looking for a quintessential safari and beach holiday, Tanzania and Zanzibar really should be right at the top of your list.
-The remote southern region of Tanzania, and in particular the Selous Game Reserve, offers excellent value ‘one stop’ wildlife viewing within easy reach of Zanzibar’s palm-fringed beaches.
+The remote southern region of Tanzania, and in particular the Nyerere National Park, offers excellent value ‘one stop’ wildlife viewing within easy reach of Zanzibar’s palm-fringed beaches.
 It is one of my favourite locations.

-Set among the waterways of the Rufiji River and covering some 50,000 square kilometres, the Selous Game Reserve is one of the largest protected areas within Africa and feels far more remote than the short flight from Dar es Salaam suggests.
+Set among the waterways of the Rufiji River and covering some 50,000 square kilometres, the Nyerere National Park is one of the largest protected areas within Africa and feels far more remote than the short flight from Dar es Salaam suggests.

-With only a handful of small camps operating within the reserve, it is still relatively hidden and a far cry from the busier safari destinations.
-The wildlife viewing is excellent too (the only big game you are unlikely to see are cheetah and rhino) and the reserve has one of the largest populations of the incredibly rare wild dog anywhere in Africa, as well as some fantastic birdlife.
+With only a handful of small camps operating within the park, it is still relatively hidden and a far cry from the busier safari destinations.
+The wildlife viewing is excellent too (the only big game you are unlikely to see are cheetah and rhino) and it has one of the largest populations of the incredibly rare wild dog anywhere in Africa, as well as some fantastic birdlife.

-Offering the opportunity to enjoy game drives, bush walks and year-round boat safaris, the Selous really does have it all.
+Offering the opportunity to enjoy game drives, bush walks and year-round boat safaris, Nyerere National Park really does have it all.
 With Zanzibar less than two hours away, it makes for a fantastic hassle-free combination that doesn’t have to blow the budget.

 Where to go for great value